-The Board is responsible for the management of risks faced by the charity, and undertakes detailed considerations of risk on a regular basis.
-Risks are identified and

-- assessed, and controls established.
+- The Board is responsible for the management of risks faced by the charity and undertakes detailed considerations of risk on a regular basis.
+Risks are identified and assessed, and controls established.
 A formal review of the Charity's risk management processes is undertaken annually. - The Trustees recognise that systems can provide reasonable but not absolute assurance that major risks have been adequately managed.
-However, through risk management processes established for the Trust, the Trustees are satisfied that the major risks have been identified and appropriate steps taken to mitigate them. - The various risks and any perceived weaknesses of the Trust were identified and discussed at the annual Away Day (see above), leading to the appointment of professional security staff on overnight shifts.
+However, through risk management processes established for the Trust, the Trustees are satisfied that the major risks have been identified and appropriate steps taken to mitigate them.